jamesremuscat/CRESTMarketTrawler/README.md

 variable.
 This will limit the maximum number of requests to CREST per second; setting it to smaller fractional values will introduce larger pauses between requests.

+## Location service

+CREST (and ESI) do not include `solarSystemID` in the data feed, but many EMDR clients rely on its presence.
+CRESTMarketTrawler includes a location service that uses the Static Data Export to provide orders with `solarSystemID`s.
+If the `ESI_CLIENT_ID`, `ESI_SECRET` and `ESI_REFRESH_TOKEN` environment variables are set, it will also call ESI to obtain `solarSystemID`s for player structures (e.g. citadels).

+To obtain a client ID and secret, register an application at https://developers.eveonline.com.
+Authenticate a character granting the `esi-universe.read_structures.v1` scope to obtain a refresh token.

 ## Postgres

 To enable writing orders to a Postgres database, you should set the `POSTGRES_USERNAME`,